pubnub/go/gae/README.md

 * Insatll Google App Engine SDK for Go.
 * Clone https://github.com/pubnub/go.git
 * Create a new folder for your project.
-* Copy `<pubnub-go-repo-clone-path>/github.com/pubnub/go/gae/messaging` to your project maintaining the folder structure.
 * Import `github.com/pubnub/go/gae/messaging` in your project.

 ```go